 I can offer integrative supervision to counsellors and students as well as those practicing in other caring professions.

 All counsellors need support, and supervision should be a reliable time for them to share their practice, their thoughts, and their hopes and fears.
 I feel greatly supported in my supervision, both on professional and personal levels.
-I would hope that my supervisees could feel the same.
+I would hope that my supervisees feel the same.

 Supervision rates are £45 per hour or £65 for 90 minutes.
 Hourly supervision for trainees is £30 for day time sessions and £35 for evenings.